sguzunov/docs/docs/glue42-concepts/06_windows/03_layouts/02_javascript/layouts-js.md

 ### Exporting and Importing

-You can export all currently available Layouts with the [`export()`](../../../../reference/glue/latest/layouts/index.html#API-export) method.
+You can export all currently available [`Layout`](../../../../reference/glue/latest/layouts/index.html#Layout) objects with the [`export()`](../../../../reference/glue/latest/layouts/index.html#API-export) method.
 Exported Layouts can be stored to a database and then be used as restore points, or can be sent to another user and imported on their machine.

 ```javascript
 const layouts = await glue.layouts.export();